Canada's fanciest fanny!

 I have a few videos from this trip up on my IG @diaryofashowgirl_janinejericho

-Recently I’ve had 2 dancers who were dealing with negative, spiteful attitudes from other dancers within the industry, reach out to me.
-Both ladies are awesome entertainers with some successes undertheir belts, one in particular, is a rising star and slaying the Exotic dance scene.
+Recently I’ve had 2 dancers who were dealing with negative, spiteful attitudes from other dancers within the industry, reach out to me for guidance on how to deal with these things.
+Both ladies are awesome entertainers with some successes under their belts, one in particular, is a rising star and slaying the Exotic dance scene.
 Very popular with audiences, winning awards and loved by some industry heavy weights.
 The bullying began once she started winning contests and was booked for her first feature week.
-In one instance, when she walked into a changeroom there was a comment written in permanent maker on the wall saying, “So and so is an escort and is sleeping with the agent,” something to that effect.
-She also had other people making degrading comments about her while she was within earshot…you know, HIGH SCHOOL SHIT! lol When we worked together, she said, “You know Janine, I try to be nice to everyone and treat everyone with kindness but it doesn’t matter.
-Should I be making such an effort to be kind?
+In one instance, when she walked into a changeroom there was a comment written in permanent marker on the wall saying, “So and so is an escort and is sleeping with the agents.”
+She also had other people making degrading comments about her while she was within earshot in the changeroom…you know, HIGH SCHOOL SHIT! lol When we worked together, she said, “You know Janine, I try to be nice to everyone and treat everyone with kindness but it just doesn’t matter.
+Should I stop making such an effort to be kind?
 Is it always like this?
-Is it lonely at the top?”
+Is it really this lonely at the top?”

 I giggled and replied, “Welcome to the big girls club!
 You are now on a different playing field and are ruffling some feathers.
 Congratulations!
 This is not a bad thing.
-You are being successful and some people will feel threated by that but NEVER let that change you, being kind and a great performer is GOLD in this industry.
+You are achieving success, and some people will feel threated by that but NEVER let that change you, being kind and a great performer is GOLD in this industry.
 Don’t allow them to make you jaded.
 It doesn’t matter how nice you are to everyone you will still be the villain in somebody’s story, so just be the hero in your own.
 Don’t stop being kind but don’t be afraid to create a boundary when one is needed.
-And no, it’s not lonely at the top if you bring ‘your people’ with you.
+And NO, it’s not lonely at the top if you bring ‘your people’ with you.
 Your vibe attracts your tribe.
 Be clear with what kind of people you want to surround yourself with and you will connect with them.
-And sometimes, the toxic shitheads will maneuver their way into your circle-when the first red flag appears-LISTEN!
+And sometimes, the toxic shitheads will maneuver their way into your circle-moths are attracted to light.
+But when the first red flag appears-LISTEN!
 And don’t ever beat yourself up for trusting the wrong the person and having rose colored glasses.
 Those qualities are tremendous and rare, just dust yourself off, cut the ties and move on.”

 The best thing about success being the sweetest revenge, is that once you are having success, you are so damn happy that you don’t even give those negative Nancys a 2nd thought.
-They may have fueled your motivation in the beginning, giving you something to prove but then, are no longer are on your mind….but you are on theirs! ???
-You won’t even spare a thought about them but there probably isn’t a day that goes by that they don’t think about you.
+They may have fueled your motivation in the beginning, giving you something to prove but then, are no longer are on your mind….but you are on theirs, as they watch your socials like a hawk. at one point, those haters might even start turning into your biggest fans.
+You won’t even be in a place where you spare a thought about them but there probably isn’t a day that goes by that they don’t think about you.
+How powerful is that.
 That’s why success is the sweetest revenge.
 And when I do hear the odd garbage talk about me by someone, my response is, “So what.
 Awesome!
-Good to know that they still think of me.”
-It has zero weight on how I feel and most certainly doesn’t penetrate my self worth or awesome armour.
+Good to know that they still think of me and I’m so relevant to them.
+Who are they again?”
+It has zero weight on how I feel and most certainly doesn’t penetrate my self worth or my ‘Awesomeness’ armor.

 I have said more often then not, “I don’t get bitter, I get better and better then colossal!”
 For me, when someone is gossiping, I’m not really paying attention about who they are gossiping about but why and where are they on their journey to be spewing such stuff.
 Sometimes people need to feel popular, approved of, special or they just aren’t in a happy place.
-Happy, successful people don’t go around hating on others, they are too busy being happy and successful!
+Happy, successful people don’t go around hating on others and trying to destroy them, they are too busy being happy and successful!

 Online is such an easy place for cyber bullying to take place, I call them keyboard warriors.
-There was an incident where an entertainer I had adored and vouched for down here in the US, used a lame excuse to create a hate train of online comments and bullying towards another dancer, that was completely unprovoked and unwarranted.
-As I watched this unfold, I was appauled and so disappointed.
+There was an incident where an entertainer I had adored and vouched for down here in the US, who used a lame excuse to create a hate train of online comments and bullying towards another dancer, that was completely unprovoked and unwarranted.
+As I watched this unfold, I was appalled and so disappointed.
 I decided to sleep on how I was going to deal with this episode.
 I really, REALLY wanted to stay out of the drama….but this dancer that was being ganged up on is someone I’ve mentored AND I just don’t agree with this bullshit behavior!
 As a mentor and veteran, I felt like I needed to lead by example and do something about this.
-I am relieved that the dancer attacked is my girl and we’ve had many talks about dealing with people like this and that she is so strong.
+It is fortunate that the dancer attacked is my girl and we’ve had many talks about dealing with people and situations like this and that she is so strong.
 If this were a woman who wasn’t so strong and/or struggled at all emotionally/mentally, the consequences to such bullying could be fatal.
-I myself, have gotten into it with people online and the one thing I’ve learned is that you can never argue with someone irrational and commited to their way of thinking about you.
+I myself, have gotten into it with people online and the one thing I’ve learned is that you can never argue with someone irrational and committed to their way of thinking about you.
+You can’t argue with crazy!
 Waste of time.
-So instead of jumping on the hate train newsfeed, where I’d probably just go back and forth with a lot of irrational haters clinging to spiteful, meanspirited venom, I decided to post on my own social media my disdain for such acts and then went out of my way to help elevate that entertainer’s career by landing her an Australian Feature Tour, which isn’t easy to come by.
-Not going to engage with the peanut gallery and waste my valuable time, instead uplift and help elevate this dancer’s career even more.
+So instead of jumping on the hate train newsfeed, where I’d probably just go back and forth with a lot of the minions of the attacker (there was an entertainer that did stick up and say something on that feed and that’s exactly what happened), I decided to post on my own social media my disdain for such acts and then went out of my way to help elevate that entertainer’s career by landing her an Australian Feature Tour, which isn’t easy to come by.
+Not going to engage with the peanut gallery and waste my valuable time, instead, I uplift and help elevate this dancer’s career even more.
+This entertainer went on to win a big award in the US after this.
+Yay, success!

-I’ve also heard someone gossiping about another dancer, saying the same old same old: slept her way to the top and is accused of stealing.
+I’ve also heard someone gossiping about another dancer, saying the same old same old: slept her way to the top.
 Bahaha!
-I think these two things are often said about successful women.
-They need to sleep with someone to get ahead and then some sort of accusation to discredit their character.
-I’ve heard this SO many times about so many women, including myself.
-As far as lying or stealing goes…prove it.
-I don’t take anyone’s word for it ever.
+I think these types of things are often said about successful women.
+They need to sleep with someone to get ahead and/or some sort of accusation to discredit their character.
+Typical things said about women in hopes of destroying their reputation.
+I don’t take anyone’s word for it, ever.
 I need to see the video footage with my own eyeballs.
+Actually, with most accusations, I need to see it to believe it.
+There needs to be a, ‘For sure this person said or did this.’

 So, for the ladies out there feeling the heat from the peanut gallery, move through it and then move up from it, flying so high those opinions have no weight with you.
+Allow them to fan your flames.
 Fly so high that when you do look down, they just look like ants.
-You can laugh and add onto those rumours about yourself, keep them focused on you.
-No such thing as bad publicity ?
-Become so good that a day doesn’t go by where they don’t hear your name ?
+You can laugh and add onto those rumors about yourself, keep them focused on you.
+No such thing as bad publicity.
+Keep talking shit, you’re making me famous!
+When there was another entertainer slagging me on Instagram, my followers increased by 200!
+I didn;t care what she was saying, I thought it was awesome that her fans were becoming mine!

 Keep reaching, keep focused, keep happy, keep kind, keep humble and keep believing in your dreams.
-You will be the one living them soon enough ???
+You will be the one living them, just don’t get distracted by the haters, that’s exactly what they want.

 Long time! lol With the upsurge of maintaining my social media I have been quite distracted from writing my blog, but now I’m back!
 Where do I even begin?!!
 My last blog about, ‘Winding Down,’ is almost comical now.
 In my last interview I was asked about a cut off time, do I have one or just going to play it by ear….it seems my career has a mind of its own!
 So I am just going allow it to continue to soar as high as it can go and not be concerned with a cut off.
 Before I felt a bit rushed to hang up the stilettoes.
 I was ready to settle down with a man I had been involved with for 9 years, even started selling my shows {this is when you know a showgirl is for real about quitting-selling her shows} but things completely went sideways with that.
 That chapter of my life is book material, not blog material LOL But I can honestly say that this career has saved my soul from that experience.